samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 The whole thing is very neat, it's also _very_ thin for a desktop replacement.
 Easily light enough to work with on one's lap all day, and to carry to work and back daily without really noticing it.

 This laptop is a masterpiece of lean simplicity.

-## <a id="os"></a> The Operating System

-**OS X Mountain Lion**

-The transition from Microsoft Windows to Mac OS X was not as clear-cut advantageous as the transition from Dell to Apple hardware was.
-There are some quite strange things for a Windows user to get used to in OS X...

-### <a id="os-confusing"></a> Confusing things in OS X (for a Windows user)

-**Closing a Window hardly ever ends a program.** Conversely, in Windows, you usually expect that closing a program's main window will end the program.
-If not, you can always look in the system tray (in fact, the '[notification area](http://en.wikipedia.org/wiki/Taskbar#Taskbar_elements)') to verify whether the program is really dead or not.
-In OS X, only certain programs seem to die when you close all their windows.
-This upset me for about an hour when I realised.
-However, a simple `⌥⇥` (`Option+Tab`) shows all running applications.
-You can then quit the programs with a simple `⌘Q` (`Command+Q`).

-**Full-Screen Apps Only Use One Monitor** This is a very weird decision on the part of Apple.
-Making an app full-screen will blank out all the other monitors, rendering them useless.
-However, this will be [fixed in the upcoming OS X Mavericks](http://www.apple.com/uk/osx/preview/#multiple-displays) release.
-(Note: link will eventually break.)

-### <a id="os-good"></a> Brilliant features in OS X

-**Mission Control, Exposé, and Spaces, are amazing.** Nuf' said.
-But really, these three core UI navigation features are really central to any multi-window workflow on OS X. And, they're pretty much a game-changer, coming from Windows.
-You can swipe three fingers left or right, to access [as many desktops ('Spaces')](http://mattgemmell.com/2011/07/27/using-spaces-on-os-x-lion/), as you need.
-This is an astonishingly useful feature, especially when you don't have an external monitor.
-The quickness of three-fingers up, to see all open windows and desktops, known as [Mission Control](http://en.wikipedia.org/wiki/Mission_Control_(OS_X\)), is also hugely useful.
-There is also an under-used three-fingers-down gesture to [show all windows belonging to the current application, 'App Exposé'](http://www.apple.com/uk/osx/what-is/gestures.html#gallery-gestures-expose).
-I am no longer horrified by the idea of working without [multiple](http://www.codinghorror.com/blog/2004/06/multiple-monitors-and-productivity.html) [external](http://www.codinghorror.com/blog/2010/04/three-monitors-for-every-user.html) [monitors](http://www.codinghorror.com/blog/2008/03/does-more-than-one-monitor-improve-productivity.html).